mattermost/mattermost-handbook/contributors/contributors/contribution-guidelines.md

 ## Reporting a Violation

 There are several ways you can report a Code of Conduct violation:
-* On the Mattermost community server: Send a direct message to @mattermostconduct
+* On the Mattermost Community server: Send a Direct Message to @mattermostconduct.
   * If the violation is in a public or private channel, include a link to the conversation being reported.
   * If the violation is in a direct message conversation, provide screenshots.
 * On the Mattermost forum: Send a message to [@mattermostconduct](https://forum.mattermost.org/u/mattermostconduct/)